The Coughton gardens in springtime

 During the spring months the gardens erupt into a kaleidoscope of colour and sounds of new life for everyone to enjoy.
 From April thousands of brightly coloured daffodils cover the ground all the way from the stableyard to the orchard.

 A sure sign that winter is over, daffodils create a welcome splash of colour and gone are the days when daffodils were only yellow.
 Coughton’s daffodils come in a variety of colours from pure white and pale pink to bright orange and cream, ranging in size and shape.
-To celebrate the arrival of spring we are delighted to announce the return of the Daffodil Society National Show on Saturday 21 and Sunday 22 April.

 The apple blossom in the orchard is also worth a look during late spring and don’t forget to visit the bog garden which is fed by fresh water from the spring and host to gunnera the size of elephant ears, hostas and the unusually named skunk cabbage.
 There are lots of ferns which look amazing when they are unfurling in the spring.